tree0flife/Section-9-SIEM/README.md

   - storing information in database (sqlite3)
 - creating server-side HTML file (upload.html)
   - making sure it is robust (strictly only accept compressed data - zip files of any format + other requirements)
+- navigation between webpages
+  - links on all the webpages